 Tips and Resources from Local Birders

-Birds are everywhere - join the millions of other birders, or birdwatchers, and start looking for them!
-Getting started can be hard: where do you go?
+Birds are everywhere - join the millions of other birders or birdwatchers and start looking for them!
+Getting started can be tricky: where do you go?
 What do you need?
 What am I looking at?
-Fortunately, there are many, many resources to help you on your way!
+Fortunately, there are many resources to help you on your way!
 The most important thing is to get out there and get started looking!

 Here are a few things to help your birding journey

-Gear - To get started, all you really need is some sort of guide!
+Gear - To start, all you need is a guide!
 But many people prefer to use binoculars, cameras, or spotting scopes to get a close-up view of the birds.
-There are many, many different options for optics you can purchase in all ranges of prices.
-A great place to look at optic and photography gear is BH Photo Video.
-Most birders start off with a pair of binoculars 8X42 (referring to magnification and objective), but there are lots of different options.
+You can purchase many options for optics in all ranges of prices.
+BH Photo Video is a great place to look for optic and photography gear.
+Most birders start with a pair of binoculars 8X42 (referring to magnification and objective), but there are many different options.

-Reference Guides - There are many reference guides that can help you on your birding journey.
+Reference Guides - Many reference guides can help you on your birding journey.
 Some books you may look at purchasing are:

 - Must-See Birds of the Pacific Northwest: 85 Unforgettable Species, Their Fascinating Lives, and How to Find Them